Inflect logo

 Natural Disaster Risk

-Auckland maintains a Very Low overall disaster risk profile, with an INFORM Risk score of 1.5 out of 10 as of September 2025.
-While New Zealand is seismically active, the specific risks to Auckland are well-documented and mitigated by modern data center engineering and stringent building codes.
+Auckland has a Low overall natural disaster risk profile, with a composite score of 1.5 out of 10, as of September 2025.
+While the overall threat is minimal, the location is exposed to specific geological and weather-related events.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business